 - Cake tin: The tin used here was 6 inches or 15 centimeters, so the cake ends up higher.
 You can use a larger cake tin up to 20cm or 8 inches for a slice that isn't too flat.

-- Rosemary taste in the glaze: the rosemary adds a subtle but distinct flavor to the glaze.
+- Rosemary taste in the glaze: The rosemary adds a subtle but distinct flavor to the glaze.
 It perfectly complements the tangy-sweet flavors of the lemon cake, creating a unique and delightful taste.

 Nutrition